Parliamentary group starts working

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Director Parliamentary Affairs of Punjab Assembly Inayatullah Lak said the legislative oversight was an important tool to improve the implementation of laws and public service delivery at local and provincial level.
+He said Punjab Assembly had quiet effective tools and members of Punjab Assembly needed to practice these tools to highlight the issues of their constituencies as well as district to improve the public related issues at local level.
 The parliamentarians can file questions, submit adjournment motions, resolutions and introduce private member bills.
 Every member of treasury and opposition benches has the equal right to use the legislative oversight tools.
 He appreciated SSDO interventions in the assembly to support the members and the assembly secretariat to strengthen the legislative oversight for peace and sustainable development in Punjab.

+LAHORE: The multi-party Parliamentary Working Group (PWG) launched by Sustainable Social Development Organisation (SSDO) in collaboration with Punjab Assembly has started working on the issues of peace and sustainable development in Punjab Assembly.

 Director Parliamentary Affairs of Punjab Assembly Inayatullah Lak said the legislative oversight was an important tool to improve the implementation of laws and public service delivery at local and provincial level.
+He said Punjab Assembly had quiet effective tools and members of Punjab Assembly needed to practice these tools to highlight the issues of their constituencies as well as district to improve the public related issues at local level.
 The parliamentarians can file questions, submit adjournment motions, resolutions and introduce private member bills.
 Every member of treasury and opposition benches has the equal right to use the legislative oversight tools.
 He appreciated SSDO interventions in the assembly to support the members and the assembly secretariat to strengthen the legislative oversight for peace and sustainable development in Punjab.